+II W.SC - Semester III

-Course Title NON MAJOR ELECTIVE 2- FUNCTIONAL FOODS AND NUTRACEUTICALS
+NON MAJOR ELECTIVE 2- FUNCTIONAL FOODS AND

+NUTRACEUTICALS

+75

+5

-Code P21BT3NMT02
+P21BT3NMT02

-Course Type Theory
+Theory

-Hours/Week 5

-Credits 3
+3

-Marks 100
+100

 The course gives a detailed knowledge on sources of Functional Foods and Nutraceuticals, the course was framed to understand the role of functional foods, nutraceuticals and dietary supplements in health and disease.
+COURSE OBJECTIVES

-CO No. Course Objectives CO-1 To understand the emerging trends history and scope of nutraceutical and functional CO-1 foods.
+Inc icai in trs will be able to CO No. Course Objectives CO-1 To understand the emerging trends history and scope of nutraceutical and functional foods.
 CO-2 Comprehend the classification of food sources, mechanism of action and its application.
 CO-3 Demonstrate the functional foods of microbial origin and its application in industries.
 CO-4 Distinguish between the more common types of nutritional and metabolic disorders.
-To CO-4 understand the role of Nutraceuticals and functional food in health and disease.
-CO-5 To apply and analyze the international marketing, regulating and safety aspects in health CO-5 claims.
+To understand 0-4 the role of Nutraceuticals and functional food in health and disease.
+CO-5 To apply and analyze the international marketing, regulating and safety aspects in health claims.
+UNIT I: 15 HRS